-- All students, teachers, and administrators in each school building at all grade levels must have access to a library media program provided by one or more certificated library media specialists working full-time in the school's library media center.
-Both professional personnel and support staff are necessary for all library media pro- - Both professional personnel and support staff are necessary for all library media programs at all grade levels.
+- All students, teachers, and administrators in each school building at all grade levels must have access to a library media program provided by one or more certificated library media specialists working full time in the school's library media center. - Both professional personnel and support staff are necessary for all library media programs at all grade levels.
 Each school must employ at least one full-time technical assistant or clerk for each library media specialist.
 Some programs, facilities, and levels of service will require more than one support staff member for each professional. - More than one library media professional is required in many schools.
 The specific number of additional professional staff is determined by the schools' size, number of students and of teachers, facilities, specific library program.
 A reasonable ratio of professional staff to teacher and student populations is required in order to provide for the levels of service and library media program development described in INFORMATION POWER: Guidelines for School Library Media Programs.